irinatu17/MyCookBook/README.md

 8. The app will be deployed and ready to run.
 Click "Open App" to view the app.

-**Note**: if you have not linked GitHub and Heroku following step N.5, alternatively as the last step of depluyment you can put folloeing command in your terminal:
+**Note**: if you have not linked GitHub and Heroku following step N.5, alternatively as the last step of deployment, you can put the following command into your terminal:
- `heroku login`, after loggin in `git push heroku master` - to push the app to Heroku,and finally in Heroku dashboard click "Open App" to view the app.
+ `heroku login`, after a successful log in `git push heroku master` - to push the app to Heroku, and finally click "Open App" in Heroku dashboard to view the app.